Basic course information

 Contact

-- Teacher: Nicolai Siim Larsen for Spring 2025
+- Teacher: Md Saifuddin Khalid for Autumn 2025

 - Questions regarding signing up for the course and exam: AUS in Building 101

 - Questions regarding projects: See the Projects page on how to work together and get help from TAs.
-Other practical questions can be forwarded to TA Alma Fazlagic at s194271@student.dtu.dk
+Other practical questions can be written on the discussion forum Edstem by first Joining here.

 DTU Learn

-Course announcements will be posted on DTU Learn, where you should also submit the two mandatory projects.
+Course announcements will be posted on DTU Learn, where you should also submit the two optional projects.
 The course page on DTU learn can be found here.

 13-week period